chrisaga/xochitl-fs/README.md

 ### Might Do
 * Auto convert notebook files to the latest version when written
 * Dolphin "services" to implement useful menus like convert to pdf or svg.

+### Dependencies

+#### `python-fuse`

+You need a release ≥ v1.0.5 to run with Python ≥ v3.10.
+Unfortunately Ubuntu has not updated and still distribute python-fuse 1.0.2.
+Fortunately, python-fuse can be installed easily from https://github.com/libfuse/python-fuse

+#### `lazy`

+This package gives `@lazy`, a decorator to create lazy attributes in classes.
+I couldn't find any package for Ubuntu.
+You still have `python3 -m pip install lazy`